airbnb/HorizonCalendar/README.md

 }
 ```

+Note: An overlay view will have a size that closely matches the `bounds.size` of the calendar.
+To prevent your overlay view from intercepting touches, set `isUserInteractionEnabled` to `false`.

 Next, we need a type that conforms to `CalendarItemViewRepresentable` that knows how to create and update instances of `TooltipView`.
 To make things easy, we can just make our view conform to this protocol:
 ```swift